The Theory of Money, Part 39

 Where do you subtract this lost money?
 Does it come straight from the reserves?

 Doing the math ($4 billion / $60 billion), this means that the bank’s reserve ratio just dropped to 0.07.
 To get its reserves back up to the 0.20 requirement, it’s going to need to borrow $8 billion.
-I doubt in this economic situation that the reserve-sharing central bank will have any excess reserves for sharing, so it’s getting all this money from the the discount window.
+I doubt in this economic situation that the reserve pool will have any excess reserves for sharing, so it’s getting all this money from the the discount window.
 Depending on what the discount rate is, the bank will very likely owe a ton of interest every single day until it gets back up to the minimum reserve requirement.
 So much interest, in fact, that its other revenues cannot cover this interest cost.
 And now we have a bank that is going down the drain quickly.
 It will have to declare bankruptcy.

 And now it’s decision time for the government.
 Do they step in to help?